wacn/trustcenter/trustcenter/cloudservices/azure.md

                     </li>
                     <li><strong>You control your Customer Data. </strong> Because the Customer Data you host on Azure belongs to you, you have control over where it is stored and how it is accessed.
                     </li>
-                    <li><strong>When law enforcement or third party request access to your data </strong>they must follow applicable legal processes.
+                    <li><strong>When law enforcement or third party request access to your data. </strong>they must follow applicable legal processes.
 21Vianet believes that customers should control their own information whether stored on their premises or in a cloud service.
 Accordingly, we will not disclose Customer Data to a third party (excluding our suppliers and subcontractors) except as you direct or as required by applicable law and regulations.
 If compelled to disclose your Customer Data, 21Vianet will use commercially reasonable efforts to promptly notify you and provide a copy of the demand, unless we are legally prohibited from doing so.
                     </li>
                 </ul>
                 <p>
-                    <a target="_self" class="mscom-link" href="https://wacnstorage.blob.core.chinacloudapi.cn/marketing-resource/documents/Protecting_Data_and_Privacy_in_the_Cloud_CN_final20160125.pdf">Learn how to Protecting Data and Privacy in the Cloud</a>.
+                    Learn how to <a target="_self" class="mscom-link" href="https://wacnstorage.blob.core.chinacloudapi.cn/marketing-resource/documents/Protecting_Data_and_Privacy_in_the_Cloud_CN_final20160125.pdf">Protecting Data and Privacy in the Cloud</a>.
                 </p>
                 <label style="color:rgb(0,115,198)">Compliance: We conform to global and domestic standards</label>
                 <ul>